tesoph/MS1_Portfolio/README.md

   * The banner is responsive.
   * Clicking the "Add to Cart" buttons in the product-info section applies a CSS click animation.
   * The color of the tote bag in the shop can be selected between black and white.
 Clicking either "white" or "black" in the product-info section changes the iamge to a product of that color.
-  * On hover of the product images, the image is scaled to 1.05 size.
+  * On hover of the product image, the image is scaled to 1.05 size.

 * Contact.html
   * The contact form will not submit without all fields with a "required" atrribute being completed with properly-formatted values.
 In the email-input field the input must match the standard format for Internet e-mail addresses.